-This isn’t apparent just in the equine world, but across the US in all advertising for all types of products.
+This phenomenon just isn’t apparent in the equine world, but across the US in all advertising for all types of products.

 To top that, women of all age groups are hitting records for earning power, and make 70-80% of the purchasing decisions for their families, but are still in many cases not the target audience.
 This is even more prevalent with older women.